 Applied Planning Research Projects (APRP or sometimes called client projects) are conducted by students working on an individual basis under the advice of a faculty member and a client adviser.

 Beginning in the summer or fall, the APRP can be completed in nine months or over the course of an academic year.
 In the fall, students work with their client, a faculty advisor and a faculty project coordinator to define, design and collect data for the project.
 Analysis, writing and revisions take place during the winter and final reports are delivered in spring (early June), with key ideas presented as posters during an evening department-wide reception.

 The department will accept proposals for the Applied Planning Research Projects from April-October.
 Students are informed of new proposals as they come in.
 Interested students will reach out to the client directly but the client makes the final selection.

 Comprehensive Projects are completed by teams of students (12-15) from varying backgrounds and interests as part of a pair of master’s degree courses.

 Comprehensive Projects are completed over a six month period (fall/winter or winter/spring).
 During the first half of the project, students work with the faculty advisor and client to define and design the project.
 The second half mainly consists of data collection, writing, and revisions.
 Students in this project option are required to host a public presentation of their work at the end of the second quarter.
 The location and format of these presentations vary by subject matter and client needs.

-The department will accept proposals for the Comprehensive Projects from October – March for the following academic year (for example, a proposal that is accepted in February 2016 will run during Winter and Spring 2017).
-Students are informed of the selected projects at a departmental meeting in April.
+The department will accept proposals for the Comprehensive Projects from October – May for the following academic year (for example, a proposal that is accepted in February 2019 will run during Winter and Spring 2020).
+Students are informed of the selected projects at a departmental meeting in late May or early June.
 The faculty advisor for the project will select student participants via an application process during the summer.

 Samples of past client project proposals are posted below.
 Click here for a printer-friendly version of the Client Project information.